chjj/bpkg/README.md

     return location;
   }

-  // Only called in multi mode, allows
+  // Only called in release mode, allows
   // you to "rewrite" the output filename. async rewrite(module, path) {
     // Example: